-It is worth noting that over the past four years, not one ugly word has ever been exchanged between any Project attendees, or our team of facilitators...NOT ONE!
+It is worth noting that over the past five years, not one ugly word has ever been exchanged between any Project attendees, or our team of facilitators...NOT ONE!
 Please do everything you can to continue this beautiful tradition.
 I will cover more on this during icebreakers and my briefing regarding 'Protect the Respect'.

 War Stories: A consensus has emerged among the seasoned Shepherds, and Save A Warrior Alumni, that the telling and retelling of 'war stories' is not productive.
 We absolutely encourage you to share with one another where you served, the units you deployed with and when; that's all part of your own personal 'ice breaking' with one another.
 However, we further encourage you to share that which is relevant about your 'story' during the trauma processing portion; however, Warriors come to SAW to heal -- and come home.
 As such, we invite and encourage you to come to SAW to learn to tell a new story.
 This, we believe, is a powerful way to move forward in life.
 More on this on day zero during icebreakers.